 A murder, a body, a single piece of unknown DNA.
 So begins the gripping story of one of the most ambitious forensic investigations ever undertaken.
 Science and passion collide in this 7-year saga of murder and the search for justice in the foothills of the Italian Alps.

-In 2011, Filmmaker Stephen McCoy set out to make a documentary film about homeless people and addicts in downtown Boston, people he labeled “Nightcrawlers”.
+In 2011, Stephen McCoy began shooting a documentary film about homeless people and addicts, people he labeled “Nightcrawlers”.
 Using his camcorder, he never stopped filming.
-5 years after the journey, he, too, becomes homeless and addicted to heroin.
+5 years after, he, too, becomes homeless and addicted to heroin.

 An incredibly intimate, candid and relatable portrait of male teenage friendship, the complications of young love and the moment life moves from the stability of childhood into an ever-changing adult world.